hacknlove/cuchito/README.md

 })
 ```

-If the body is json and the content type is application/json, `body` will be a javascript object.
+If the request's body is json and the content type is application/json, `body` will be a javascript object.
 Otherwise it will be a string.

+`params` is an object with the route params.
+So if the file is `./endpoints/foo/[fooId]/PUT/test.js` and the request is `PUT /foo/bar` params will be `{ foodId: 'bar' }`

+`query` is an object with the query params So if thethe request is `PUT /foo/bar?baz=qux` query will be `{ baz: 'qux' }`

+No coercion is done, the values in `params` and `query` are always strings.

-The errors will show up red in the console, in the `./logs` and/or `./saved` folders as as `./logs|saved/{filename}.error.yml` if the logs and/or recorder are enabled.
+The validation errors will show up red in the console.
+The session will not stop, and the request is not skiped.
+It will reach the host.

-> but wait, why would I ever want to do this? is not the incoming data validation something that should care to the backend?

-I can think of many scenarios where this feature could be usefull:

-1. You are a frontend developer using a third party API whose error messages are too litle informative, and you want to be sure you are using it right.
-2. You are a QA narrowing down the cases on which the app send some wrong request, so instead of messing around with the frontend code or the backend code, you just run cuchito with a couple of request validations.

-### Basic forensics

-cuchito can write to the disk log files for all the requests you send to it and responses you receive from it.

-It does not write logs for the extra requests that it sends to stress the API.

-Take a look at [config](#config) to learn how to configure the logs.

-### Basic API testing

-API testing set up is pretti similar to the front side API testing.

-You just need to add `@hapi/joi` validations in each `./endpoints/foo/bar/[barId]/POST/test.js` you want to test.
+On top of that, the logs and recordings of the requests whose validation has failed will have the extension `.error.yml` instead of `.ok.yml`

+### Response schema validation

+The response schema validation works much like the request schema validation.

+The differences are:

+* The `@hapi/joi` validations must be exported as `responseSchema`, and obviously the same `.../test.js` can export request validations and respons evalidations.

+* The response schema validation runs on both modes, manual and automated.

+* Automated sessions stop when any response schema validation fails.

 ```
 const joi = require('@hapi/joi');

-exports.requestSchema = joi.object({
+exports.responseSchema = joi.object({
   status: joi.valid(200),
   headers: ...,
   body: ...,